JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

   regeneration partner
 published: true
 ---
-Figures published in Lendlease's 2016 half year [financial statement](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) and half year [report](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-2016-half-year-results-portfolio-report.ashx) show that it made a whopping £122m profit from its __One the Elephant__ joint venture development with the Council[^1].
+Figures published in Lendlease's 2016 half year [financial statement](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-lendlease-delivers-double-digit-earnings-growth.ashx) and 2015 [portfolio report](http://www.lendlease.com/-/media/llcom/investor-relations/asx-announcements/2016/17022016-2016-half-year-results-portfolio-report.ashx)
+show that it made a whopping £122m profit from its __One the Elephant__ joint venture development with the Council[^1].
 Despite owning the land, Southwark received just an £18.8m share and £4.6m in planning gain (payment in lieu of providing any affordable housing).

 ![](/img/ote.jpg)